-1. Who is on the Committee?
+1. Who was on the Committee?

 2. Why were these Committee members appointed?